-How can I get help preparing for my General Equivalency Diploma (GED)?
+How can I get help preparing for my high school equivalency (HSE)?

-Not only does Mesalands offer the GED exam, we provide free preparation classes.
+Mesalands offers both the Pearson VUE and the High School Equivalency Test (HiSET) exams and provides free preparation classes.
 Call our Educational Services Center for details at (575) 461-4413, ext.
 124.